hapax/hapax.github.io/assets/minimal-networks.md

 ---

-**February 11, 2020.** *I give an elementary introduction to the topology and geometry of minimal networks.
-Our main result is going to *
+**February 11, 2020.** *I give an elementary introduction to the topology and geometry of minimal networks.*

 ### Contents